ottok/debcraft/README.md

 of spawning `sed` commands in subshells.

 There are no fixed release dates or fixed milestone scopes.
-Maintaining high quality triumps other priorities.
+Maintaining high quality trumps other priorities.
 This tool is intended to automate Debian packaging work that has existed for decades, and the tools should be robust enough to stand the test of time and serve for decades to come.